STAMP-project/botsing-parallel/README.md

-# botsing-parallel
+# Botsing parallel

-This repository provides bash scripts to run several instances of Botsing in parallel.
+This repository provides bash scripts to run several instances of botsing-reproduction in parallel.